List of user-related terms and definitions.

 The actual useable rate of data flowing on a network.
 This will never reach the bandwidth advertised by your ISP, due to various factors: network congestion, degraded cables or equipment, application or OS performance issues, network settings, networking protocol overhead, etc.

-VSS stands for the Volume Shadow Service and it's what the Code42 app uses to back up open files on Windows.
-Both the Code42 app and the program with the open file must have VSS support in order to back up the file while it's open.
+VSS stands for the Volume Shadow Service and it's what the Code42 agent uses to back up open files on Windows.
+Both the Code42 agent and the program with the open file must have VSS support in order to back up the file while it's open.

 Settings for removing old versions of files from your backup archive.
 Removing these older versions can greatly help control the size of your backup archive.
 By default, Code42 for Enterprise keeps more of your recent versions and fewer of the older ones.